linkerd/website/linkerd.io/content/2.16/features/httproute.md

 for details.
 {{< /note >}}

+If the Gateway API CRDs already exist in your cluster, then Linkerd must be installed with the `--set enableHttpRoutes=false` flag during the `linkerd install --crds` step or with the `enableHttpRoutes=false` Helm value when installing the `linkerd-crds` Helm chart.
+This avoid conflicts by instructing Linkerd to not install the Gateway API CRDs and instead rely on the Gateway CRDs which already exist.

 An HTTPRoute is a Kubernetes resource which attaches to a parent resource, such as a [Service].
 The HTTPRoute defines a set of rules which match HTTP requests to that resource, based on parameters such as the request's path, method, and